Join us!

 Living at Bolara 60

 Most of our team live here with us.
 This means we provide bed and board, and staff members are free to use all our communal spaces, along with our paying guests.
-For staff bedrooms we use one or two in our main house, plus one or two which we rent from our neighbours.
-(The manager has first choice on location.)
+For staff bedrooms we use two small ones in our main house, plus occasionally rent apartments in the village.
 We encourage all our team to get to know our guests and our neighbours.
 We do not like to draw a heavy line, or curtain, between “staff” and “guests”, nor between “front” and “back” of house.
 Of course these distinctions exist, but the vibe here is quite informal, with all of us often gathered around one table for meals or drinks.
 This situation is worth considering when thinking about applying, for a couple of reasons.

 Firstly, it means the experience of living and working here can feel immersive, or quite “full on”, since you have limited private space “away” from work space.
 You are living where you work, and working where you live.
 Your colleagues are also your housemates, and will probably also become friends with whom you want to spend time off.
 Our paying guests tend to go out during the day, but are here for every breakfast and around many evenings too, whether for our dinners or just a drink and a chat.
 Working here therefore suits people who thrive in busy social settings – you will make many friends from around the world.
 It also means knowing when and how to find quiet alone time, such as escaping to a corner of the garden with a book, taking yourself off for a solo outing or being able to opt for an early night without fear of missing out.